 Full instructions for electrofusion welding are in the maXair catalogue, but pipe is quickly and cleanly cut with pipe cutters then Oxide layer is removed with a scraper (1), weld surfaces are wiped with pipewipes and joint is assembled (2), electrodes attached and weld time activated.
 (3)

 The butt welder is designed to prepare and butt-weld two lengths of pipe end to end.

 This welder does 110-250mm.

 The design of clips for pipework is more important than many people realise as part of the process of compressed air installation.
-While constructing the pipework system, it is important to hold the pipe securely but at the same time to allow for longitudinal expansion or contraction of the pipework.
+While constructing the pipework system, it is important to hold the pipe securely and do not forget Maxair pipe fittings but at the same time allow for longitudinal expansion or contraction of the pipework.

 These clips have a number of special features

 The pipe clip flexes open to receive the pipe (left), then when firm even pressure is applied to the pipe, the 2 halves lock together, securing the pipe in the clip. (right)

 The all new CL 63 clip is a result of extensive R&D to produce what we believe is the best clip available for the installation of pipework in a compressed air system installation.

 For more information on compressed air installations for your industrial worksite, give us a call today on (03) 9765 5600.